photo © Louise Shapcott

-The Iron Works – La Ferriera in Rosanisco Atina
+The Old Iron Works – La Ferriera in Rosanisco Atina

-There is a spacious courtyard surrounded with other buildings which were once utilised as warehouses.
-These were used to store raw materials, or utilised as workshops, administrative offices and accommodation for the some of the workers.
+In 1947 the property was purchased by the Mancini family of Atina, and today it has been transformed into a winery.
+The entrance leads to a spacious courtyard surrounded by buildings which were once utilised as warehouses to store raw materials, as workshops, administrative offices and accommodation for the some of the workers.
 In the centre of the courtyard stands an ancient poplar tree.